Raisel Iglesias

 Raisel Enrique Iglesias (born January 4, 1990) is a Cuban professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
 He has previously played in MLB for the Cincinnati Reds and Los Angeles Angels.
 He signed with the Reds as an international free agent in 2014 after defecting from Cuba.
+Iglesias was named to his first All-Star game in 2026.

 Career

 Cuban career

 Iglesias played for the Piratas de Isla de la Juventud in the Cuban National Series, and played for the Cuban national baseball team, appearing in the 2013 World Baseball Classic and 2013 World Port Tournament.

 In September 2013, Iglesias attempted to defect from Cuba.
 He hid in the mountains of Isla de la Juventud, but was caught and was detained.
 In November of that same year, Iglesias successfully defected from Cuba.
 He established his residency in Haiti before holding an open tryout in Mexico in December 2013.

 Cincinnati Reds

 On June 27, 2014, Iglesias signed with the Cincinnati Reds, to a seven-year contract worth $27 million.
 The Reds formally added him to their 40-man roster when he arrived in the United States on August 12.

 In spring training in 2015, the Reds evaluated Iglesias as a starting pitcher.
 He started the season in the Reds' Opening Day starting rotation, and made his MLB debut on April 12.
 He had a couple of stints on the disabled list, limiting him to just 18 games, 16 of them starts.
 His record was 3–7 with 104 strikeouts.
 The following season, after beginning the season in the rotation, Iglesias was moved to the bullpen.
 Iglesias served as the setup man and closer for the Reds, finishing with six saves in 37 games.
 In 2019, Iglesias started the season as the Reds closer and ended the year with career-highs in saves (34) and appearances (68) and a 4.16 ERA.
 On August 8, 2020, Iglesias earned his 100th MLB career save against the Brewers.
 In 2020, Iglesias pitched to a 4–3 record and 2.74 ERA with 31 strikeouts in 23.0 innings of work.